Our Advisory Board includes:

 Lenore is a fifth generation Yuman.
 Her back ground is rich in local history.
 Her great grandfather, Jose Maria Redondo, was well known in Yuma history as a rancher and entrepreneur in early Yuma.
 He was a member of the Territorial legislature, a Yuma County Supervisor and the second Mayor of Yuma.
 Lenore is married to G.W.
 Stuart, Jr.

-Rock Ulibarri is the San Miguel County Commissioner for District 1 and former educator.
+Rock is a former San Miguel County Commissioner for District 1 and former educator.
 He spent many years as a middle school teacher and continues to use his expertise to teach youth leadership at the community college for at risk youth, teach grassroots organizing and nonviolent resistance at United Well college, and guide students into the backcountry to teach Leave No Trace wilderness practices.